edirand/mowers-clean-architecture/README.md

 - **mowers_network**: a network to connect the containers

 You can then open http://localhost:5000/swagger to interact with the API.

+You can find an example of file to import in the API in the [exercise statement](docs/01_exercise_statement.md).

 ## Development process